Daigo Fukuryū Maru: Events after return to Yaizu port

 After their arrival, the men went to the Yaizu Public Hospital, where the surgeon, Oi Toshiaki, applied a zinc ointment to their faces and sent them home.
 On March 15, 1954, engineer Yamamoto, deckhand Masuda, and 5 others who were said to make up the "elderly" crew members were sent to the Tokyo University Hospital for treatment.
 There, they tested Masuda's bone marrow and found his white blood cell count at half the normal level.
 Japanese biophysicist Nishiwaki Yasushi immediately traveled from Osaka to Yaizu to examine the crew and their boat.
 He quickly concluded that they had been exposed to radioactive fallout and wrote a letter to the chief of the US Atomic Energy Commission (AEC) asking for more information on how to treat the crew.
 The crew members, suffering from nausea, headaches, burns, pain in the eyes, bleeding from the gums, and other symptoms, were diagnosed with acute radiation syndrome.
 The US did not respond to Nishiwaki's letter or letters from other Japanese scientists requesting information and help.
 However, the United States did dispatch two medical scientists to Japan to study the effects of fallout on the ship's crew and to assist their doctors.
 The remaining crew members were quarantined in Yaizu North Hospital with all of their clothes and belongings buried on the property.
 High levels of radiation were found in the men's hair and nails, and so the hospital was forced to cut off the rest of their hair.

 There is a hint of criticism from one of the crewmembers, Oishi Matashichi, aimed at the then Japanese Foreign Minister Katsuo Okazaki in his book, citing the fact that despite the lingering resentment towards the US over the atomic bombings of Hiroshima and Nagasaki in 1945, and the suspicion that US officials were only interested in research rather than attempting to cure anyone of their subsequent bombing-related ailments, Foreign Minister Okazaki is said to have spoken frequently to the crew about the need for the Americans to be present during treatment.
 Indeed, Oishi goes as far as to say "The Foreign Minister usually stood on the American side, and it appeared that he was the American Foreign Minister (rather than our own)."

 The men were all transferred to the Tokyo University Hospital.
 There, they would remain for 14 months or more in some cases.
 They were subjected to daily examinations and multiple blood samples.
-Bone marrow was also drawn from different areas in the men.
+Bone marrow was also drawn from different parts of their bodies.
 Their red and white blood cells had dropped significantly, causing internal bleeding and bloody stools.
 They had constant high fevers, bled from their noses and gums, and had persistent diarrhea.
 Their sperm counts also fell to low numbers or, in some cases, to none.
 For their treatment, the men were prescribed bed rest and given large quantities of antibiotics and blood transfusions.
-Dr. Morita Hisao reported that the men had developed acute panmyelosis, a disease that attacked their bone marrow destroying its ability to generate blood.
+Dr. Morita Hisao reported that the men had developed acute panmyelosis, a disease that attacked their bone marrow, destroying its ability to generate blood.